Equivalence and Conditional Independence in Atomic Sheaf Logic: Independent pullbacks

-By (IP5), any category with independent pullbacks is \emph{a fortiori} coconfluent, hence we can consider $\ShAt(\sCat{C})$ for small such $\sCat{C}$.
+By axiom (IP5), any category with independent pullbacks is \emph{a fortiori} coconfluent, hence we can consider the category $\ShAt(\sCat{C})$ of atomic sheaves, for small such $\sCat{C}$.
 The remaining results in this section demonstrate a pleasing interplay between atomic sheaves and independent pullback structure.
+They are aimed at readers who are interested in the general category-theoretic framework.
+Readers keen to arrive at the atomic sheaf logic of conditional independence may prefer to skip to the next section.

 \begin{theorem} Suppose $\sCat{C}$ is a small category with independent pullback structure.
 The following are equivalent, for every $P \in \Psh(\sCat{C})$. \begin{enumerate}

 \item $P$ is an atomic sheaf.